 Cornwall has a tradition of Celtic Christianity reflected in the villages and churches named after obscure saints not remembered elsewhere in England.
 As Saxon and Viking invaders pushed the Celts into their western strongholds, their lives and deeds were often forgotten in the mists of time.

-There are many links with the ministry of John Wesley (1703-1791) and his fellow preachers who ushered in the evangelical revival.
-Invited to Cornwall by a Bristol sea captain in 1743, Wesley had a rough reception at first and his brother Charles was severely assaulted at St Ives.
-In due course the miners and fishermen warmed to his message and Cornwall became his most fruitful field of labour and the county most affected by his influence.
+There are many links with the ministry of John Wesley (1703-1791) and his fellow preachers who brought the evangelical revival to Cornwall.
+Invited by a Bristol sea captain in 1743, Wesley had a rough reception at first and his brother Charles was severely assaulted at St Ives.
+In due course the miners and fishermen warmed to his message and Cornwall became his most fruitful field of labour, and the county most affected by his influence.
 Despite recent decline, today almost every town and village still has a Methodist church and some have more than one.

 In the Cathedral, the north and south aisles have lancet windows which give a pictorial history of the church from earliest times.
 They show saints, apostles, evangelists and martyrs from virtually every period and region.
 The windows nearest the west door on both sides have the most direct relevance to Cornwall.
 On the north side we see Martyn grouped with John Keble and Frederick Maurice, while in the lower panel he is debating his Farsi translation of the New Testament with turbanned Persian scholars.
 On the south side, the first window shows John Wesley together with his brother Charles and Samuel Walker, while the lower part has Wesley preaching to miners at Gwennap Pit, a favourite preaching spot near Redruth.